astronomer/airflow-guides/guides/connections.md

 - Connection Id: `slack_conn` (or another string that has not been used for a different connection already)
 - Connection Type: `Slack Webhook`
-- Host: `https://hooks.slack.com.services`, or the the first part of your Webhook URL
+- Host: `https://hooks.slack.com.services`, which is the first part of your Webhook URL
 - Password: The second part of your Webhook URL in the format `T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX`

 Test the connection by clicking on the `Test` button.